-You can also connect with your colleague students and university lectures.
+You can also connect with your college students and university lectures.

-There are various groups as per the sectors which also will not only help you to network but also to get many information related to your industry and area of interest.
+There are various groups as per the sectors which also will not only help you to network but also get much information related to your industry and area of interest.

 2. Prospective employers will check you out online

 - 70% of employers have rejected a candidate because of information they found about them online.